wenjian80/stackedit/readme.md.md

 **[Run on master node ONLY]**

 1. **This script run on on master node ONLY.**
+2. K8 dashboard is not deploy by default.
-2. This script is to create the RBAC for the dashboard.
+3. This script is to enabled the dashboard and create the RBAC for the dashboard.
-3.
+4. It will print out a token for you to login to the dashboard

 ## Step 8: 8_Git_helm.sh
 **[Run on master node ONLY]**